All you need for your European road tripApply for IDP

 - Exit roundabout onto N15 and turn left to N27.

 To avoid getting into trouble with traffic authorities, bring your important travel documents.
-An International Driver's Permit for Luxembourg, native license, passport, and car insurance are just some of them.
+An International Driving Permit, National Driving License, passport, and car insurance are just some of them.
 These will not only serve as an identification but will give you an easier time at border checkpoints.
-If you don't have an IDP yet, you can go to an International Driver's Permit office in Luxembourg or acquire it online.
+If you don't have an IDP yet, you can acquire it online.